-There are clinically and practically significant variation in Hip Arthroplasty Measure scores, indicating the measure's ability to capture differences in performance.
-Our findings regarding variation in measure scores are consistent with expert clinician input and a high face validity rating from expert clinicians that scores obtained from the measure specifications will provide an accurate reflection of the cost of episodes of care, and can be used to distinguish good and poor performance on cost effectiveness (see Section 2b1.2).
-For example, empirical results indicate that clinicians are not being penalized or rewarded due to type of clinician (e.g., clinicians practicing in rural vs urban settings, or small vs large providers).
+There are clinically and practically significant variation in Lumbar Spine Fusion Measure scores, indicating the measure's ability to capture differences in performance.
+Our findings regarding variation in measure s cores are consistent with expert clinician input and the face validity rating from expert clinicians that scores obtained from the measure specifications will provide an accurate reflection of the cost of episodes of care, and can be used to distinguish good and poor performance on cost effectiveness (see Section 2b1.2).
+For example, empirical results indicate that clinicians are not being penalized or rewarded due to risk score decile or type of clinician (e.g., clinicians practicing in rural vs urban settings, or small vs large providers).
 These suggest that differences in scores are due to meaningful differences in performance, rather than patient or clinician effects.
 In this way, the measure can capture meaningful differences in resource use and, thus, provide actionable feedback to clinicians on how to improve their performance through care practice changes.

 2b5.
-COMPARABILITY OF PERFORMANCE SCORES WHEN MORE THAN ONE SET OF SPECIFICATIONS If only one set of specifications, this section can be skipped.
+COMPARABILITY OF PERFORMANCE SCORES WHEN MORE THAN ONE SET OF SPECIFICATIONS

+If only one set of specifications, this section can be skipped.